stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 import numpy as np
 ```

-First we define the Rosenbrock "banana" function (why is that so funny) and its gradient,
+First we define the Rosenbrock "banana" function (yes I still think this is funny) and its gradient,
 ```python
 def f(x, a=1, b=100):
     x1, x2 = x[0], x[1]